VEGAS MYTHS RE-BUSTED: The ‘Ocean’s 11’ Casino Robbery is Possible

 An Ocean of Wrong

-“Ocean’s 11” got a lot of basic information incorrect.
+“Ocean’s 11” got a lot of basic information wrong.
 For one thing, every casino needs to have $100-$150 million in its vault at any given time, Del Marva estimated, to cover potential big losses on the floor.
-However, the $150 million in the movie was split among three casinos, which leads us to another inaccuracy.
+However, the $150 million in the movie was split among three casinos, leading to another inaccuracy.

 “Listen, tomorrow, the newspaper could say that I’m wrong, that a casino vault was robbed, but I don’t think so,” Del Marva said, reasoning that, “If it could happen, someone would have at least tried it already.”